clugen/MOCluGen/README.md

 ## Summary

-**MOCluGen** is a MATLAB/Octave implementation of the *clugen* algorithm for generating multidimensional clusters.
+**MOCluGen** is a MATLAB/Octave implementation of the *clugen* algorithm for generating multidimensional clusters with arbitrary distributions.
 Each cluster is supported by a line segment, the position, orientation and length of which guide where the respective points are placed.

 See the [documentation](https://clugen.github.io/MOCluGen/) for more details.